alihaider1264/SCA-ML-grade/README.md

     ├── Repo-Collector            # Script and Libraries to download repositories used for training and testing

 ## Get Started Generating Your Own Model
 To get started, navigate to https://seart-ghs.si.usi.ch/ and download a JSON file of repositories for training off of.
 Then, use the Repo-Collector utility to download the repositories in that JSON file.
 For more infromation on how to do this, navigate to "/Repo-Collector/Readme.md".
+Then, run the genModelPrereqs.sh file with your Repo Downloads folder as the first argument, and an output folder as your second argument.
+Preforming this will have you ready to go to the Model Generation readme, and follow the instructions there.